It’s time to create your very first campaign, how exciting! Here’s a step-by-step guide to help make the process as seamless as possible.

 An Action-Trigger Campaign starts when a visitor performs an action.
 An example of this could be when a customer places something in their cart but then exits the page.
 After this action has been performed, your campaign will automatically be kicked off to bring back this lost visitor.

-The next thing you need to do is select the action that the visitor performs to trigger your campaign.
+Therefore you need to select the action that the visitor performs to trigger your campaign.
 This could be anything from abandoning a cart/ making a purchase to the last time they visited your website.

 The final step is applying context filters (if you want to add more specificity to your campaign).
 The context filters are related to the order and cart properties, such as item category (clothes, footwear) or total amount spent per order.